Every Second, Another Child Becomes a Refugee

-More than 100 days after the crisis in Ukraine escalated, the situation remains dire for children and their families.
+More than six months after the crisis in Ukraine escalated, the situation remains dire for children and their families.
 The conflict in Ukraine has caused the fastest and largest displacement of people in Europe since World War II.
 The scale of destruction and impacts of attacks on civilian infrastructure, hospitals, schools are utterly shocking.

 Whenever children are forced to flee their home, there is a risk that children will become separated from their families.
 Additional risks of sexual exploitation and abuse, gender-based violence and human trafficking are also of grave concern.